Types of Laptops Explained: 5 Categories and Their Differences

 What Makes a Laptop a “Desktop Replacement”?

-A desktop replacement laptop usually focuses on performance first, portability second.
+A desktop replacement laptop focuses on performance first, portability second.

 Common characteristics include: